Mohammadhunan97/-barstool-entity/README.md

 # Steps left before Stable release of Version 1:
+* Try out the project on another product-grade application
 * Unit tests for every function
 * Add support for boolean and other sql datatypes
 * Should support auto increment on number datatype